Skip to contents

 umaps

-This will generate six UMAP plots separately.
+This will generate seven UMAP plots separately.

 Or suppose you have performed scPAS screening on your Seurat object and want to visualize the distribution of prediction confidence scores, you may reference and use the following code: